eteeXR/etee-Unity-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-This API allows developers to easily create applications that interface with the etee finger-tracking controllers.
+The [etee Unity API][url-api-folder] allows developers to easily create applications that interface with the etee finger-tracking controllers.
 It enables seamless device data reading and communication, streamlining the process of integrating the controllers into your software development workflow.

 <p align="center">
   <img width="700" src="./Documentation/img/UnityPackage/GIFs/Editor-HandScene.gif">